 There are many reasons that dogs lick us, and contrary to many theories, this is usually one of the most natural things for a hound to do.
+Why do dogs lick?
 The most important thing is for you to recognize the difference between happy licking, and the type which signals your dog has a problem which needs to be addressed.

 Dogs may lick due to behavioral or medical reasons.
 Rest assured though, that if your dog has a medical problem, the licking will be very different to the usual display of joy and a wagging tail.
 Dogs in pain or those with allergies will lick ‘themselves’ more so than you, and there will be other signs of discomfort, such as a hanging head or nibbling and biting at themselves.
 Dogs who suffer obsessive or compulsive behaviors may be prone to excessive licking.
 If this is your experience with your dog, your vet may need to check them out as soon as possible.

 If your dog is excessively licking themselves, the floor, or even just licking the air in front of their face, this is a sign that something may be wrong.
 It could be physical or emotional, and your vet will need to check your dog as soon as possible.
 Pain and nausea often cause dogs to lick and gulp.